-I will be dividing my soccer guidebook into regions, and suggesting a base city for each region.
+I divided my English soccer guidebook into regions and suggested a base city for each region.
 For the North and Northeast, that base will be Newcastle.

 Why You Should Stay There: It’s a great hub for accessing six clubs, five of them in the Football League, and a wonderful, compact city that is interesting for architecture and history.
 It is blessed with good dining and hotel options, and it is kept young and fresh by some 80,0000 university students in town.

 Note that it almost always works out that Sunderland and Newcastle don’t play at home on the same weekend.
 This is to preserve the public peace!

 - Carlisle United (League Two), about 90 minutes by train.

 - Gateshead (National League), 20 minutes by bus.